1. Liam Neeson - born June 1952

 7. Arnold Schwarzenegger - born July 1947

 His best-known catchphrase is “I’ll be back,” and you’d have to say Arnie has been as good as his word.
 He’s had digressions in his career: light comedies, kid-friendly romps, and let’s not forget that spell as governor of California.
 But he’s a man who knows his strengths, and he keeps returning to action movies: he has three Expendables already under his belt, a fifth Terminator movie (Terminator: Dark Fate) out in 2019.
 Basically, Arnie’s all action.

 8. Harrison Ford - born July 1942

 9. Samuel L. Jackson - born December 1948

 Often referred to as the world’s hardest-working actor, Jackson returns repeatedly to action movies.
 They litter his long CV.
 His most recent roles include Nick Fury, the senior character in Marvel’s Avengers series, but his action credentials stretch way back.
 The Shaft remake, S.W.A.T, Die Hard with a Vengeance – Jackson has taken them all in his stride, more often than not stealing the movie as a tough-talking character with a steely gaze.
 In the action movie world, he’s unique – and irreplaceable.

 10. Keanu Reeves - born September 1964

 Can Keanu Reeves really be an over-50 action hero?
 He not only looks a sensitive type, but his ethereal features don’t appear to have changed much since his youthful days on screen.
 Yet Keanu certainly has turned the Big Five-Oh, and lately has turned his attention to the action genre – first in the samurai epic 47 Ronin, and then in John Wick, playing an ex-hitman who quits the mob, then gets dragged back in by circumstance.
-John Wick was a big enough hit globally for a sequel.
+John Wick was a big enough hit globally for two sequels.
 Who’d have thought it?